-This play-of-colour is reminiscent of Australian opals and derives from her earlier career as a gem merchant; marketing and exporting stones from the gem fields of Lightning Ridge.
-She worked directly with the miners who dug, cut and polished, whilst she would classify, price and present these unique stones to the appropriate market - often Japan and Hong Kong.
+This play of colour recalls Australian opals and reflects her earlier career as a gem merchant, exporting stones from Lightning Ridge.
+Working closely with miners who dug, cut, and polished, she classified, priced, and marketed these gems to clients in Japan, Hong Kong and the USA.

 Ida Montague